What’s The Best Thing To Do With Inherited Money?

 • Make a plan to reinvest the money in a brokerage account.
 Without making a deliberate plan to save the money from your inheritance, it’ll easily get spent on lifestyle expenses

-If you inherit a retirement from a spouse, you have a lot more flexibility.
+Spouses have a lot more flexibility when they’re the sole beneficiary.
 While not an exhaustive list of options, for most spouses, these are some of the best things to do with an inherited IRA:

 Again, there are other options after inheriting an IRA from your spouse.
 But typically, the above approaches enable the surviving spouse to have the most flexibility and extend the benefits of tax-deferred growth.